pashford/zfswiki/wiki/Get-the-Source-Code.md

 ## Git Master Branch

-The Git *master* branch contains the latest version of the software, and will probably contain fixes that, for some reason, weren't included in the released tarball.
-This is the source code location and procedure for users who must have a new patch/feature for their system(s).
-If you would like to use the Git *master* version, you can clone it from Github and prepare the source like this.
+The Git *master* branch contains the latest version of the software, and will probably contain fixes that, for some reason (usually timing, reliability or completness), weren't included in the released tarball.
+This is the source code location and procedure for users who absolutely must have a new patch/feature for their system(s).
+This is not  If you would like to use the Git *master* version, you can clone it from Github and prepare the source l recommended for production useike this.

-NOTE:  This could introduce problems into your environment.
+WARNING:  This could introduce problems (usually reliability, integrity or performance) into your environment.
 Please be aware of the risks and test the software thuroughly before you take this path.
-If a problem appeans, sometimes the only safe way out is to wait for a release.
+If a problem appears, sometimes the only safe way out is to wait for a release.

 ```
 $ git clone https://github.com/zfsonlinux/spl.git